-I’ve been writing, forecasting, and learning the ropes of meteorology since 2007, but have been interested in this thing we call “weather” for most of my life.
-I write a significant amount during northern California’s stormy season, putting hours upon hours into each post to ensure keeping it as accurate as possible and explaining things fluidly to keep generally weather-aware people interested and looking forward to the next update.
+I’ve been writing, forecasting, and learning the ropes of meteorology since 2007, but have been interested for most of my life.
+I write a significant amount during northern California’s stormy season, putting hours, if not days into each post to ensure the forecast is as accurate as possible, explaining things fluidly to keep generally weather-aware readers interested and looking forward to the next update.
 I explain things on technical levels, but provide points that are universally understandable to suite the tastes of general readers, with goodies for the more meteorologically seasoned readers like myself.
 Everyone likes to get points though, not generalizations, vague hints, or pointless mentions.
 Everything I mention gets explained, in hopes to leave all questions satisfied.